splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 * Now that you have infrastructure data flowing into Splunk Observability Cloud, consider :ref:`instrumenting an application <get-started-application>` to send spans and traces to :ref:`Splunk Application Performance Monitoring (APM) <get-started-apm>`, where you can access dashboards like this one for your services and business workflows.
   Splunk Observability Cloud provides tools that help you instrument applications written in Java, .NET, Node.js, Python, Ruby, and PHP.
 * Explore :ref:`even more data sources <supported-data-sources>` that you can monitor using Splunk Observability Cloud, such as Apache Zookeeper, Cassandra, Docker, Heroku, Jenkins, and Redis.
-* To coordinate team efforts in Splunk Observability Cloud, see :ref:`<admin-manage-teams>`.
+* To coordinate team efforts in Splunk Observability Cloud, see :ref:`Create and manage teams in Splunk Observability Cloud <admin-manage-teams>`.